 American political culture, social movements, politics of race and religion, political theory, and reconciliation and forgiveness processes.

-Nancy Wadsworth teaches a variety of courses at DU, including Early Modern and Contemporary Political Theory, American Political Thought and Development, Social Movements and Grassroots Activism, and Political Forgiveness.
+Nancy Wadsworth teaches a variety of courses at DU, including Early Modern and Contemporary Political Theory, American Political Thought and Development, Social Movements and Grassroots Activism, American Religious Politics and Indigenous People's Politics, and Political Forgiveness.

 She was a post-doctoral fellow at Cornell University from 2001-2003, and taught at Eugene Lang College, and at the University of Colorado at Boulder, before coming to the University of Denver in 2004.